cognitect-labs/vase/samples/petstore-full/README.md

 ## Datomic preparation

-The EDN files are written to use Datomic Free.
-If you want to use Datomic Pro, you will need to do a bit of prep work:
+The EDN files are written to use the in-memory Datomic database, packed in Vase.

+If you want to use Datomic Pro, you will need to do a bit of prep
+work:

 1. Download Datomic Pro from my.datomic.com and extract it.
 2. Go to Datomic Pro's top directoy and type `bin/maven-install` to